 We’ve ridden the roads ourselves and polled popular opinion to find the most brutal climbs, exhilarating descents and instagram-able views.
-Covering a total of 315km with nearly 6,000m of climbing, the Tour of the Roses will be a proper test for any amateur cyclist.
+Covering a total of 300km with nearly 6,000m of climbing, the Tour of the Roses will be a proper test of endurance for any amateur cyclist.

 The first day takes us deep into the Yorkshire Dales, through green rolling hills and villages that fondly recall the Grand Depart of the 2014 Tour de France.

 We’ll roll out from Kendal in small, staggered groups and head South West on fast roads through Kirkby Lonsdale and on to Ingleton, where we take a sharp left between two of the three peaks: Whernside and Ingleborough.

 Our first stop of the day overlooks the Ribblehead Viaduct, then we push on up the draggy Newby Head before dropping through the pretty village of Hawes to take a spin Buttertubs Pass, the first classified climb of the day.
 For those that make it up (and down again) a lavish lunch awaits.

 Leaving Hawes you have about 10km to get the blood flowing through the legs before the day’s second big climb: the gruesome Garsdale Head via the spectacular Coal Road.
 Thankfully after that it’s almost all downhill, over the cobbles of Dent, through picturesque Sedbergh and back to Kendal.

 The climb ramps to its steepest not long after you pass the last building out of Hawes.
 The gradient peaks at 17% before flattening out so you can savour the views for the last couple of kilometres.